Bill Text: CA SB1354 | 2023-2024 | Regular Session | Amended

 1439.9.

-(a) A long-term health care facility participating as a provider under the Medi-Cal program shall make publicly available its daily resident census by meeting both of the following conditions:
+(a) A long-term health care facility skilled nursing facility, as defined in subdivision (c) of Section 1250, participating as a provider under the Medi-Cal program shall make publicly available its current daily resident census and nurse staffing data by meeting either of the following conditions:

-(1) The facility shall post on its internet website, if one exists, the facility’s daily resident census dating back to at least 18 months.
+(1) The facility posts on its internet website the facility’s current daily resident census. census and nurse staffing data.

 SEC.
 2.